-The officers of the Corporation ("Officers") shall be a Chairperson, Vice Chairperson, a Secretary, a Treasurer, and a Past-Chairperson, or an officer-without-portfolio.
+The officers of the Corporation ("Officers") shall be a Chairperson, Vice Chairperson, a Secretary, a Treasurer, or a Secretary/Treasurer and a Past-Chairperson. or an officer-without-portfolio.
 All officers must be Directors.
 The Chairperson and Vice Chairperson shall be property owners within the District.
 The Board shall have the power to designate additional Officers.
-Officers shall serve as an Executive Committee chaired by the Board Chairperson, and shall make such recommendations to the Board for Board action as it deems appropriate but shall have no independent authority except as may be granted to it by Board resolution. -The Past-Chairperson shall be the Director who was Chairperson during the immediately preceding year; should such Director not be available to serve, then the Board shall select a Director to serve as an officer-without-portfolio as a member of the Executive Committee so that the total of serving Officers is not less than five Directors.
+Officers shall serve as an Executive Committee chaired by the Board Chairperson, and shall make such recommendations to the Board for Board action as it deems appropriate but shall have no independent authority except as may be granted to it by Board resolution. -The Past-Chairperson shall be the Director who was Chairperson during the immediately preceding year; should such Director not be available to serve, then the Board shall-may select a Director to serve as an officer-without-portfolio as a member of the Executive Committee so that the total of serving Officers is not less than five-four Directors.
 The term of the Board Chairperson shall not exceed two years.
-Do we want to reduce this to three or four with option to combine Sec/Treasurer?